 Commemorate your visit by purchasing an Edgewood tee shirt, or buy a wildflower brochure to take along with you on your hike.
-All proceeds from the sale of these items are channeled back into the FRIENDS OF EDGEWOOD to support our mission.
+All proceeds from the sale of these items are channeled back into the Friends of Edgewood to support our mission.
 Note that all prices of taxable items include sales tax computed to the nearest mill.

 There are two ways to purchase these items at the Education Center:

 - The old-fashioned way, using cash or check.

 - Using either PayPal or a credit card.
 Click on the Add to Cart button next to each item.
 A shopping cart will appear in the top right hand corner of the page.
 Since you want to take your purchases with you, select the Pickup now at Education Center check box.
 You will see your shipping charges replaced by this message: Pickup now at Education Center selected.
 No shipping will be charged.

 If you wish to purchase items online remotely, note that purchases will be shipped to you within 10 days.
 Shipping charges will be shown in the shopping cart.
 Unfortunately, we cannot support online purchase with future pickup at the Education Center.